alarm-redist/fifty-states/analyses/NM_cd_2010/doc_NM_cd_2010.md

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.
+We add a hinge Gibbs constraint targeting the same number of majority-minority districts as the enacted plan.
+We also apply a hinge Gibbs constraint to discourage packing of minority voters.

 ## Data Sources
 Data for New Mexico comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).
 Data for the 2010 New Mexico enacted congressional map comes from [All About Redistricting](https://redistricting.lls.edu/state/new-mexico/?cycle=2010&level=Congress&startdate=2011-12-29).